 NACOE Project Number: P105: Implementation of Intelligent Compaction (IC) in Queensland

 Over the last decade, Intelligent compaction (IC) technology has gained popularity around the world and has been shown to improve construction quality and productivity.
 Intelligent compaction (IC) can provide important and immediate roller operating parameters to the operator (in the form of a visual map) to ensure that pavement layers and earthworks are compacted uniformly and in accordance with appropriate standards.
 IC data can also be uploaded and stored online for archiving and remote-monitoring purposes.

-Year Two focused on the development of a pilot project-specific technical specification for use in demonstration trials.
-The specification was successfully trialled on the Ipswich Motorway Upgrade Stage 1 (Rocklea to Darra) project.
-The IC technology was trialled on different materials compacted as part of the project including embankment fill, subgrade, cement modified base, and unbound granular base.
-It was found that IC technology can readily identify soft areas in a pavement or embankment and can also be used to improve the uniformity of the compacted layers.
+In Stage Two the project developed a pilot project-specific technical specification which was successfully trialled on the Ipswich Motorway Upgrade project where the IC technology was tested on different materials (embankment fill, subgrade, cement modified base, and unbound granular base) and demonstrated that it can readily identify soft areas in a pavement or embankment and can be used to improve the uniformity of the compacted layers.
 It was realised in this early stage of the project that there will be significant learning required for the industry to become familiar with IC technology to incorporate it future construction practices.

 - First industry workshop held in Queensland on Intelligent Compaction Data Management (ICDM) 2019, in collaboration with an expert from USA

 - Utilising PSTS116 in the first major roadwork project using IC technology for compaction auditing at Ipswich Motorway Upgrade Project (March and August 2020)

 - Collaboration with Logan City Council to implement IC technology on local roads